AutoxingTech/axbot_restbook/docs/reference/services.md

 ## Clear Flip Error

-Error 8004(flip error) usually means serious trouble - the robot might have fallen over.
+Error `8004` (flip error) indicates a serious issue, such as the robot having tipped over.
-It requires human checking.
-If the problem is solved, use this service to clear the error to make the robot operational again.
+This requires manual inspection.
+Once the issue is resolved, use this service to clear the error and restore the robot to an operational state.

 ```bash
 curl -X POST http://192.168.25.25:8090/services/monitor/clear_flip_error